mindflowgo/js-input-tags/README.md

 # js-input-tags
 **Check the CodePen.io [basic example](https://codepen.io/mindflowgo/pen/PwYNQVe); [autocomplete example](https://codepen.io/mindflowgo/pen/MYgyVgg).**

-*Project objective: simple but powerful vanilla ES6 javascript (code: 250 lines) input tag generator for any input fields; with auto-completion lists.*
+*Project objective: simple but powerful vanilla ES6 javascript (code: 350 lines) input tag generator for any input fields; with auto-completion lists.*

 Based off the inspiration work of [github.com/rk4bir/simple-tags-input](https://github.com/rk4bir/simple-tags-input); using his idea and CSS but then rewritten for ES6 and more features.
-Can record special keys (Meta, Alt, Tab, etc) as key presses.
+Can record special keys (Meta, Alt, Tab, MouseLeft, VolumeUp, etc) as key presses.

 ## Demo
 *(Go to my github repo to see the demos, this readme does't show them on other locations)*